ThePredictiveDev/Automated-Financial-Market-Trading-System/README.md

 ## Automated Financial Market Trading System
 Comprehensive, production-ready Python 3.11+ trading simulator.
 It models a realistic microstructure with a limit order book, a top-of-book matching engine that supports partial fills, a TCP FIX server, live intraday market data from `yahooquery`, a market maker and synthetic liquidity provider, multiple algorithmic traders, portfolio and risk management, and robust CSV logging.
-Use the CLI in `trading_simulator_with_algorithmic_traders.py` for backtests and live simulations, explore the components interactively in `Trading Simulator in Python With Algorithmic Traders.ipynb`, or run the web-based GUI in `gui_app.py`.
+Use the CLI in `trading_simulator_with_algorithmic_traders.py` for backtests and live simulations, explore the components interactively in `Trading Simulator in Python With Algorithmic Traders.ipynb`.

 Audience guidance
 - Notebook (`Trading Simulator in Python With Algorithmic Traders.ipynb`): best for new and intermediate users to learn concepts step-by-step with inline explanations.
-- CLI/GUI (`trading_simulator_with_algorithmic_traders.py`, `gui_app.py`): best for advanced/experienced users who want full control, automation, multi-asset backtests, FIX connectivity, and configurable microstructure.
+- CLI (`trading_simulator_with_algorithmic_traders.py`): best for advanced/experienced users who want full control, automation, multi-asset backtests, FIX connectivity, and configurable microstructure.

 ### Table of contents
 - Features and architecture